Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 When you press enter your terminal should change.
 You should see a white bar at the top with `GNU nano 2.3.1` and some suggested commands at the bottom of the page.
 There should also be a white box which indicates where your cursor is.

-You should paste the following list of organism names into this file
+You should paste the following list of organism names into this file.

 ~~~
 Bacillus subtilis
 Cryptococcus neoformans